Life in A Boma

 Ancient Threads Woven in Karangasem

 The long trek to the village of Jungutan, East Bali, the site of the Karangasem World Cultural Village Festival was well worth it.
-I met Miliwanga Wurrben, an Australian aboriginal elder and healer, in a most unlikely place.
-We came across each other in the remote...
+I met Miliwanga Wurrben, an Australian Aboriginal elder and healer, in a most unlikely place.
+We met in the remote village of Jungutan in...

 Jasri Bay Hideaway, Candi Dasa, Bali